ELLIOTTCABLE/blog/posts/arch_linux_and_ec2.markdown

-I recently found out the hard way (specifically, `cp: writing 'access.log': No space left on device`) that the only Arch Linux [AMI](http://developer.amazonwebservices.com/connect/kbcategory.jspa?categoryID=101 "Amazon Machine Image") available [*ami-3132d758*], also being the one my server was created from, was set up very broken - for some reason, the creator saw fit to give the root drive only 1GB of storage space.
+I recently found out the hard way (specifically, `cp: writing 'access.log': No space left on device`) that the only Arch Linux [AMI](http://developer.amazonwebservices.com/connect/kbcategory.jspa?categoryID=101 "Amazon Machine Image") available, also being the one my server was created from, was set up very broken - for some reason, the creator saw fit to give the root drive only 1GB of storage space (*ami-3132d758* if you're curious).
 So I had to create my own Arch AMI from scratch.
 This meant I had to learn...

 - How to use [VMWare](http://www.vmware.com/products/fusion/ "VMWare Fusion")
 - How to install a Linux on my own, from scratch